WordPress/wordpress-playground/packages/docs/site/docs/blueprints/intro.md

 -   [Getting started with Blueprints](./01-index.md): Quick Start Guide to setting up a WordPress Playground instance using Blueprint JSON files.

 -   [Tutorial - Blueprints 101](./blueprint-101/index.md) - Blueprints API crash course.
+The tutorial will guide you through the complete process of creating a blueprint that loads a theme and plugin (among other things).

 -   [Blueprint data Format](./03-data-format.md): Blueprint JSON files define your Playground instance with various properties.
 This section highlights the key properties you need to know.